es1mejia/cool/README.md

 # cool
-this is the cool repo
+this is the cool repo by Esteban